Display Aircraft

 The Black Hawk UH-60M is the Army’s utility tactical transport helicopter.
 It provides air assault, general support, aeromedical evacuation, command and control, and special operations support to combat, stability and support operations.
 This versatile Black Hawk helicopter has enhanced the Army’s overall mobility due to dramatic improvement in troop and cargo lift capacity.

-HH-60 Black Hawk Medivac
+HH-60 Black Hawk Medevac

-The HH-60 Black Hawk Medivac is the medical evacuation version of the UH-60M Black Hawk multi-mission helicopter.
+The HH-60 Black Hawk Medevac is the medical evacuation version of the UH-60M Black Hawk multi-mission helicopter.
 It is designed to evacuate wounded troops from the battlefield.
 This helicopter is integrated with a medical evacuation mission equipment package (MEP) kit.
 It provides aerial medical support and ambulatory patient transport services.

 CH-47 Chinook